A Single Progenitor Model for GW150914 and GW170104: Single Progenitor Model

-Finally, we note that if multiple clumps can collapse to black holes before collapse into one of the components of the larger BHB, then mergers of smaller BHs within each end of the rotating bar instability could generate non-standard GW signals in the LIGO band \citep[see][]{Meiron+2017} prior to the main merger of the two $\sim30 \Msun$ BHBs.
+If multiple clumps can collapse to black holes before collapse into one of the components of the larger BBH, then mergers of smaller BHs within each end of the rotating bar instability could generate non-standard GW signals in the LIGO band \citep[See] []{Meiron+2017} prior to the main merger of the two $\sim30 \Msun$ BBHs.
+While the timing of these non-standard GW signals relative to the final merger is uncertain, we estimate that they would occur before the main GW event by at least a merger time of the final 30+30$\Msun$ BBH system.
+Considering orbital decay due only to GWs and a $50 r_G$ initial separation of the 30+30$\Msun$ system, we find that the putative smaller BBH mergers would occur on order minutes before the main BBH LIGO signal.
+Mergers of $1\Msun+1\Msun$ BHs, which have a $\sim30$ times smaller chirp mass, will have a strain that is $\sim$two orders of magnitude lower than that of the final $30\Msun+30\Msun$ merger.
+Mergers of $1\Msun+29\Msun$ or $15\Msun+15\Msun$ BHs, however, would have $\sim25$ or $\sim3$ times smaller strains respectively.
+Further study of this possibility may warrant a search in the existing LIGO data.

+Gravitational wave recoil kicks from these pre-mergers will depend on the eccentricity and spins of the merging BHs, but for the final mergers of $\sim1+30\Msun$ BHs, the sensitive mass ratio dependence of the kick velocity makes the kick small.
+Using a maximum kick velocity of $\sim 4000$ km/s for optimal spin alignment and mass ratio of $q\leq1=M_2/M_1 = 2/3$ \citep{Campanelli+2007_MaxRec}, the kick for a $q=1/30$ BBH drops by a factor of $ q^2/(1+q)^5/0.035$ to $\lesssim100$ km/s.
+This is small compared to the sound speed ($\sim 10^3$ km/s for $T\sim 10^9$ K) and also compared to the binary orbital speed, even at a binary separation of $100M$ ($\sim 10^4$ km/s).
+We note that it is possible that the rare, largest possible kicks between equal mass BHs in the swarm could marginally unbind them from the swarm.

+If such smaller BHs can form, the rate of mergers between smaller BHs or between smaller BHs and the larger proto-BH in the LIGO band will depend upon the redshift distribution of the single progenitor systems discussed here.

+Finally, we note that the conditions in the collapsing star that lead to fragmentation vs. direct collapse within each end of the rotating-bar instability should be studied in future simulations which can capture the effects of self-gravity and cooling needed to understand this process further (e.g., in analogy to understanding a similar process in the context of supermassive black hole seeds \citep{ChoiShlosBegel:2013}).